borgestrand/scarlett-instrumentation/README.md

 Building low-frequency instrumentation tools around the [Focusrite Scarlett 2i2 3rd Gen](https://focusrite.com/products/scarlett-2i2-3rd-gen) and similar interfaces.

 ## Introduction
 The lack of low-frequency spectrum analyzers, vector network analyzers etc. prompted me to make my own.
+And it's always great when you can operate at orders of magnitude lower cost than what such instruments regularly go for!

 The Focusrite Scarlett 2i2 is a two-channel USB ADC + DAC designed to interface musical instruments.
 This project will primarily use it as a programmable line input and output device.